irfu/irfu-matlab/mission/solar_orbiter/bicas/readme.txt

     Degrees (angle).
 1 revolution=360 degrees=2*pi radians.
 DSI
     DATASET_ID
+DWNS
+    Downsampled.
+Cf. ORIS.
 FTF
     Forward Transfer Function = TF that describes the conversion of physical INPUT to OUTPUT (not the reverse).
+Cf. ITF.
 ICD
     Interface Control Document
 ITF
     Inverse Transfer Function = TF that describes the conversion of physical OUTPUT to INPUT (not the reverse).
+Cf. FTF.
 IV, ivolt, Interface Volt
     Calibrated volt at the interface between BIAS and LFR/TDS.
 IVPAV